 - Graph by.
-Shows graph data by day, week or month.
+Allows showing graph data by day, week or month.

 - Summary.
 A short summary for the selected date range and segment.
 This panel can be turned off from Graphs & Lists.

 - Acquisition.
-Shows which pages the visitors navigate to.
+Here you can see which pages the visitors navigate to.

 Control the Google accounts and websites for retrieving the statistics and displaying them in the gadget.

 - In Account, select your personal Google Analytics user account.
-You can also select a shared user that is configured from the administration interface.
+It is also possible to select a shared user that is configured from the administration interface.